gcrtnst/sw-luadocs-helper/docs/en/usage-extract.md

 The `extract` subcommand will automatically detect the location of the Stormworks binaries installed on your system.
 If the automatic detection fails, an exception will be raised.
 In this case, please follow the steps below.
 - If you have not yet installed Stormworks, follow the instructions in [README.md](README.md#Installation).
-- If you have already installed Stormworks and still get the above exception, use the `--stormworks32-exe` and `--stormworks64-exe` arguments to specify the location of the Stormworks binaries.
+- If you have already installed Stormworks and still get the above exception, use the `--stormworks-exe` arguments to specify the location of the Stormworks binaries.
-  - For `--stormworks32-exe`, specify `stormworks.exe` (the 32-bit version of the Stormworks binary).
-  - For `--stormworks64-exe`, specify `stormworks64.exe` (the 64-bit version of the Stormworks binary).
+  - Please specify the 64-bit version of the Stormworks binary; if you specify the 32-bit version, the accuracy will be degraded.
-  - Both `--stormworks32-exe` and `--stormworks64-exe` must be specified.
-Otherwise, it will not work.

 ## Command Line Options
 ### Positional Arguments